-How is the DB Plan Component of the Hybrid Plan funded?
+How is the DB Component of the Hybrid Plan funded?

-The DB Plan Component of the Hybrid Plan is funded by contributions by the University and members.
-The amount of each member's contribution is fixed under the terms of the DB Plan Component of the Hybrid Plan (see Who pays the cost of providing benefits?).
-The University annually decides how much to contribute to the DB Plan Component of the Hybrid Plan based on advice from the DB Plan Component of the Hybrid Plan's actuary.
+The DB Component of the Hybrid Plan is funded by contributions by the University and members.
+The amount of each member's contribution is fixed under the terms of the DB Component of the Hybrid Plan (see Who pays the cost of providing benefits?).
+The University annually decides how much to contribute to the DB Component of the Hybrid Plan based on advice from the DB Component of the Hybrid Plan's actuary.

-The Defined Contribution Plan Component of the Hybrid Plan
+The Defined Contribution Component of the Hybrid Plan

-Introduction to the DC Plan Component of the Hybrid Plan
+Introduction to the DC Component of the Hybrid Plan

-This section of the Hybrid Plan SPD describes benefits offered under the DC Plan Component of the Hybrid Plan.
-Should you need additional information about the DC Plan Component of the Hybrid Plan, please refer to the ERIP plan document, Section 530.030 online at http://www.umsystem.edu/ums/rules/collected\rules/benefit/ch500 or contact the UM System Office of Human Resources Service Center.
+This section of the Hybrid Plan SPD describes benefits offered under the DC Component of the Hybrid Plan.
+Should you need additional information about the DC Component of the Hybrid Plan, please contact the UM System Office of Human Resources Service Center to request a copy of the ERIP plan document.

-Under this DC Plan Component of the Hybrid Plan, the University will make a nonelective contribution equal to 2% of your employer contribution compensation to the employer contributions account.
+Under this DC Component of the Hybrid Plan, the University will make a nonelective contribution equal to 2% of your employer contribution compensation to the employer contributions account.
 In addition, the University will match 100% of your elective deferrals to the 457(b) Plan, up to 3% of your employer contribution compensation.
 A summary of the 457(b) Plan can be reviewed in the VRP SPD located online at umurl.us/retplans.
 You can request a copy of the 457(b) Plan document by contacting your HR Generalist or the UM System Office of Human Resources Service Center using the contact information above.

-The University's nonelective contribution and matching contribution to your employer contributions account, along with your elective deferrals to the 457(b) Plan, and your investment gains and/or losses, less any expenses charged to your accounts in the employer contributions account or 457(b) Plan account, will equal the value of your benefit described in this DC Plan Component of the Hybrid Plan section of the Hybrid Plan SPD.
+The University's nonelective contribution and matching contribution to your employer contributions account, along with your elective deferrals to the 457(b) Plan, and your investment gains and/or losses, less any expenses charged to your accounts in the employer contributions account or 457(b) Plan account, will equal the value of your benefit described in this DC Component of the Hybrid Plan section of the Hybrid Plan SPD.

-There are many investment options available in the DC Plan Component of the Hybrid Plan.
+There are many investment options available in the DC Component of the Hybrid Plan.
 Each has varying degrees of return and financial risk.
 This summary is not intended to advise you on any investment risks or tax issues arising from investing in any of these options.
-You may wish to contact your tax advisor or legal counsel for assistance in determining which option best fits your long-term goals.
+You may wish to contact your tax advisor, financial advisor, or legal counsel for assistance in determining which option best fits your long-term goals.